Triplex locomotive: Design

 The triplex locomotives were of the Mallet type, but with an extra set of driving wheels under the tender.
 The centre set of cylinders received high-pressure steam.
 The exhaust from these was fed to the two other sets of cylinders.
 The right cylinder exhausted into the front set of low pressure cylinders, and the left into the rear set; this is also why the high pressure cylinders are the same diameter as the low pressure cylinders, making the engine a 2 to 1 compound, whereas most Mallet locomotives have much smaller high pressure cylinders.
 The front set exhausted through the smokebox and the rear set exhausted first through a feedwater heater in the tender and then through a large pipe directly to the outside, as can be seen in the photo.
 As only half of the exhaust steam went through the blast pipe in the smokebox, the draft in the firebox and the heating of the boiler was poor.
 Although the boiler was large in comparison with contemporary two-cylinder and four-cylinder locomotives, six large cylinders required more steam than even such a boiler could supply.

 The Erie locomotives always operated in compound mode and did not have "intercepting" valves that would have put full pressure on all six cylinders, yet the triplexes produced huge amounts of tractive effort that may have been the highest of any steam locomotives ever.
 Westing gives a figure of 160000 lbf in compound mode and seems to indicate that it was the largest tractive effort for any locomotives up to the mid-1910s.
-The Union Pacific Big Boys built in the 1940s did not exceed the Erie locomotives either, having only 135375 lbf.
+The Union Pacific Big Boys built in the 1940s during World War 2 did not exceed the Erie locomotives either, having only 135375 lbf.

 The triplexes could also be considered the largest tank locomotives ever built, as the tender also had driving wheels and thus contributed to the traction.

-The problem of diminishing adhesion of the tender unit as water and coal was used; was not a significant factor or design flaw, as the rear engine as designed was not to produce as much adhesion than the front and middle engines, by adjusting the steam lap; which compensating for the usage of coal and water.
-Even nearly empty, the rear engine produced equivalent amount of tractive effort.
+The problem of diminishing adhesion of the tender unit as water and coal was used; was not a significant factor or design flaw, as the rear engine, as designed, was not to produce as much adhesion as the front and middle engines by adjusting the steam lap; which compensated for the usage of coal and water.
+Even nearly empty, the rear engine produced equivalent amounts of tractive effort.

 Also, pusher locomotives had frequent opportunities to take on additional fuel and water as they were not "line haul" assignments.
 Coaling facilities were close at Susquehanna, and Port Jervis.